marcosbarbero/micrometer-try-out/README.md

 ### Design Overview

-The application is configured to export `histogram` metrics by `micrometer` where Prometheus keep listening to `/actuator/prometheus` endpoint and Grafana uses Prometheus as datasource, with that information we can create dashboards to check the application's throughput and latency.
+The application is configured to export [histogram](https://github.com/micrometer-metrics/micrometer-docs/blob/master/src/docs/concepts/histogram-quantiles.adoc) metrics by [Micrometer](https://micrometer.io/) where [Prometheus](https://prometheus.io/) keep listening to `/actuator/prometheus` endpoint and [Grafana](https://grafana.com/) uses [Prometheus](https://prometheus.io/) as datasource, with that information we can create dashboards to check the application's throughput and latency.

 >Sorry there's image for now